 How to Protect eCommerce Business from Fraud to Reduce Chargeback

-Implementing preventive measures to protect eCommerce business from chargeback and other fraudulent transactions is a key determinant of the survival of the business.
+Implementing preventive measures to protect eCommerce business from chargeback and other fraudulent transactions is a vital determinant of the survival of the company.

-The ultimate result of fraud in any online business is obviously a huge blow due to financial losses as well as losing sales revenue.
+The ultimate result of fraud in any online business is a massive blow due to financial losses as well as losing sales revenue.

 The bank then debits that amount of charge together with a chargeback fee from the seller’s account.
 Here, we will give you measures on how to prevent fraud and reduce chargeback;